The New Building Canada Fund:

 Why is it important?

-The economy continues to be a priority for our Government.
-Through the NBCF, our Government is encouraging investments in infrastructure projects that contribute to economic growth, job creation and productivity.
+Through the NBCF, the Government of Canada is encouraging investments in infrastructure projects that contribute to economic growth, job creation and productivity.
 The federal government works with provinces, territories, municipalities and the private sector to provide funds to economically-focused projects.
-In addition, by introducing a P3 Screen for projects of over $100 million in eligible costs, our Government is ensuring that large infrastructure projects are delivered in the most cost-effective way.
+In addition, by introducing a P3 Screen for projects of over $100 million in eligible costs, the Government of Canada is ensuring that large infrastructure projects are delivered in the most cost-effective way.

 How does it work?